scharlau/RESTful_django_bears/README.md

 ## Now we need a front-end to consume the JSON
 We can build a small Javascript front end to consume our JSON.
 In order to do this we need to modify our backend again, and to possibly put some basic development tooling in place.

+First, add the Node Version Manager if you don't have that already.
+This will allow you to run a small http server hosting the Javascript frontend alongside Django running the backend.
+You can go to either https://github.com/nvm-sh/nvm or use https://nodejs.org/en/.

+Maybe, like me, you find that you use Node irregularly, so it's time to update things.
+You can do that from the terminal with this command:

+        nvm install node --reinstall-packages-from=node

+Second, with NVM in place, we can now add http-server https://www.npmjs.com/package/http-server to drive the frontend application that pulls JSON from our Django backend.
+You can install/launch it simply with the command:

+        nvm http-server -c-1

+I found that adding the -c-1 flags meant it stopped (made it less likely) that my browser would cache the html and js source files.
+Otherwise, I'm spending too long dumping the cache from the browser each time I make an edit of the html or js files.

+http-server will start a service on a different port than Django, so this is fine, and you can then load your frontend application there.

 ### Add support for cross origin resource sharing (CORS)
 We need another library to be added to our django backend so that we can call the JSON parts from another application server.
 We didn't experience this before as we were only calling the pages from our own server.
 We'll use https://pypi.org/project/django-cors-headers/ for this, which we install with the command: